 Jayne completed her undergraduate and masters degrees at the University of Florida (USA).
 She then moved to the University of British Columbia (Canada), where she gained her PhD in 2015.
 Following her doctorate, Jayne taught Latin, ancient Greek, etymology, and Roman history at the University of Victoria (Canada) and the University of British Columbia.
 She joined the University of Tasmania in June 2016.

 |PhD||The Politics of Anger in Roman Society: A Study of Orators and Emperors, 70 BCE-68 CE||University of British Columbia||Canada||2015|

 |MA||The Influence of the Caesarianae on Seneca's De Clementia||University of Florida||USA||2010|

 - Australasian Society for Classical Studies

-Roman history, Roman culture, Cicero, Seneca the Younger, Late Roman Republic, Early Roman Empire, Augustan literature, Latin prose literature
+Ancient history, Latin language, Roman culture, Cicero, Seneca the Younger, Late Roman Republic, Early Roman Empire, Augustan literature, Latin prose literature, Ancient religions

 - Roman history and culture, especially of the late Republic and early Principate